-Macedonia: Public divided on new HPPs Lukovo Polje and Boskov most, dependency of electricity imports may be decreased4.
-February 2015. / SEE Energy News
+Macedonia: Public divided on new HPPs Lukovo Polje and Boskov most, dependency of electricity imports may be decreased, SEE Energy News

 Two new HPP projects – Lukovo polje and Boškov most project could significantly reduce the dependence of Macedonia on the electricity import.
 The Lukovo polje Project includes the construction of the dam and storage, of the total capacity 39 million cubic meters of water, and represents the upgrade of the existing system of Mavrovo power plants.
 Hydro power plants are to be built on the mountain Korab, at the tripoint with Albania and Kosovo.